EUCAIM/upv-node-workstation-images/usage-guide.md

 then click on "More" to go to the details, dropdown "Actions" and you will see the item "Use on Apps Dashboard".
 This way the "Dataset list" field will be filled automatically.

-Finally, after you push the "DEPLOY" button, read carefully the "Installation Notes" and, when the deployment is "Ready" with one or more pods
+Finally, when you push the "DEPLOY" button your desktop/application will be allocated in the platform.
+Usually it takes few seconds, but depending on demand up to a minute.
+If it takes more than that is because there are not enough free resources in the platform.
+You can delete other desktop you have deployed previously, if any, or just wait.
-(usually it takes few seconds, but depending on demand up to a minute), then you can go to the guacamole link and there you will see the connection to your desktop.
+When the deployment is "Ready" with one or more pods, read carefully the "Installation Notes": you can go to the guacamole link and there you will see the connection to your desktop.

 ![Deployment ready and access link](usage-guide-other/img/deployment-ready-and-access-link.png)

-You can deploy and delete a desktop in the CHAIMELEON platform as many times as you consider.
+You can deploy and delete a desktop in the platform as many times as you consider.
 Each deployment using one or more datasets will be logged in the Tracer Service.
 At the end of your work session please ensure you save your work in the persistent-home directory and consider to shutdown the desktop:

 ![Close session](usage-guide-other/img/close-session.png)

-That way the resources will be released (desktop removed) and so other users (or yourself later) will be able to deploy his/her desktop.
+That way the resources will be released (desktop removed) and so other users (or yourself later) will be able to deploy a desktop.
 If you don't do it, keep in mind the desktop may be removed automatically if you don't connect to it for more than 7 days.

 ## Once in the remote desktop
 To show/hide the Guacamole menu: CTRL+SHIFT+ALT

 You can upload files using this menu or simply drag and drop on the browser window.
-You will find the files uploaded in the home directory (/home/chaimeleon).
+You will find the files uploaded in the home directory (/home/ds).

 The Guacamole menu also allows you to manage the remote clipboard (if you use Chrome you can simply allow the synchronization of the clipboard), the input method for keyboard and mouse, to adjust the zoom and disconect from the remote desktop.